mt-imperial/UbuntuServer/README.md

 -------------

 ```
-<i class="icon-pencil"></i> Then we will create a virtual disk where our system will be hosted and we press to create.
+Then we will create a virtual disk where our system will be hosted and we press to create.

 ```